micro-os-plus/architecture-riscv-xpack/README.md

 µOS++ the term **device** is used to identify the vendor specific RISC-V details (with _platform_ being used for the machine, or the board).

-Please note that RISC-V defines some common MMIO registers (lime `mtime` and `mtimecmp`), but, for more flexibility, leaves the implementation to define the actual address.
+Please note that RISC-V defines some common MMIO registers (like `mtime` and `mtimecmp`), but, for more flexibility, leaves the implementation to define the actual address.
 Unfortunately this increases the software complexity, since the device specific headers